Jocelyn Bioh: Production history

 School Girls; Or, the African Mean Girls Play featured in the MCC PlayLab Series at the Lucille Lortel Theater (November 2017), directed by Tony Award-winning, Rebecca Taichman.
 The play is set in a boarding school and is centered upon two students, the school's "Queen bee" Paulina and a new student, Ericka.
 The two come to odds when a pageant recruiter for the Miss Universe pageant takes an interest in Ericka over Paulina, who endeavors to win the crown for herself.
 Taichman said the play "smashes up this real comic point of view with profound sadness and anger.
 But it's lifted through this comic impulse.
 Always."

 The play was presented in May and June 2022 at the Arden Theatre Company in Philadelphia, Pennsylvania.

 Her Broadway playwriting debut came in the fall of 2023 with Jaja's African Hair Braiding.
 The comedy, produced by Manhattan Theatre Club at the Samuel J. Friedman Theatre in New York City, was directed by Whitney White and was described on the show's official website in this way:"This dazzling world premiere welcomes you into Jaja’s bustling hair braiding shop in Harlem where every day, a lively and eclectic group of West African immigrant hair braiders are creating masterpieces on the heads of neighborhood women.
 During one sweltering summer day, love will blossom, dreams will flourish and secrets will be revealed.
 The uncertainty of their circumstances simmers below the surface of their lives and when it boils over, it forces this tight-knit community to confront what it means to be an outsider on the edge of the place they call home."The play was selected as a New York Times Critic's Pick, and was nominated for the 2024 Tony Award for Best Play.
 It received two extensions and had its final week of performances streamed live worldwide.

+On March 17, 2026, the Manhattan Theatre Club announced they will be producing School Girls at the Samuel J. Friedman Theatre as part of their 2026-2027 season.
+Whitney White is attached to direct the production, which is currently slated to begin performances on September 8.